-Securities determined to fit the criteria as components of the Underlying Index will be equally weighted.
-The Underlying Index is reweighted semi-annually in June and December, at the close of the last Friday in June (unless the last Friday falls on the 29th or 30th, then it will occur on the preceding Friday), and the third Friday in December based on data as of the last day of the previous month.
+The Underlying Index is reweighted at the close of the third Friday in March, September and December, based on the data as of the last day of the previous month, and the last Friday in June (unless the last Friday falls on the 29th or 30th, then it will occur on the preceding Friday).
 The Underlying Index is rebalanced annually at the close of the last Friday in June (unless the last Friday falls on the 29th or 30th, then it will occur on the preceding Friday).
-The Index Provider will add or remove securities from the Underlying Index only at the time of the semi-annual rebalancing.
-However, if a constituent security is removed from the Russell 1000, the Index Provider will remove the security simultaneously from the Underlying Index.
+A security removed from the Russell 1000 will be simultaneously removed from the Underlying Index.
 The Fund is reweighted and rebalanced in accordance with the Underlying Index.